42-AI/42ai_autonomous_cars/get_data/README.md

 Every fields are automatically filled by the `run_manual.py` script.

-4. Finally you might want to re labelized pictures using the Django tool launched from the ../DjangoInterface folder.
+4. Finally you might want to re labelized pictures using the Django tool launched from the `../DjangoInterface folder`.
 Images can then be uploaded to the database following the instruction in the next chapter.

 Note: pictures can be uploaded to the database without relabelization.